rudwolf/docker-wordpress-composer/README.md

 ```

 ### Changelog

+#### 2025-04-15
+- Updated PHP to 8.2
+- Docker commands updated to last version

 #### 2020-12-13
 - Added cronjob so now the container doesn't depends on WP_Cron to run, the cron jobs are running trough wp-cli